 2.1 Productivity for Fingers

 Upon launching Office 2013, you’ll notice that things are a bit… square.
-This is thanks to the new user interface, and can be best summed up by the lack of rounded edges in favour of square tabs and windows.
+This is thanks to the new user interface and can be best summed up by the lack of rounded edges in favor of square tabs and windows.

 Even the ribbon menu has been restyled – the rich-looking, rounded tabs replaced with something that aims to be far more functional.